LYZJU2019/MassiveFileStore/README.md

 # DSFS
-A distributed file system for massive small files
+A distributed file system for massive small files written in Java

 ## Motivation